pgj/freebsd-wifibox-alpine/README.md

   available packages are looked up in the current directory and utilized during the installation process.

-- `INITRD_FILES` specifies the plain-text file that holds the list of files and directories to be included in the `initramfs` that is going to be used for booting the guest.
-By default, this is set to `guest/initrd.files`.
-No `initramfs` file is created if this is empty.

-- `EXCLUDED_FILES` can be used to exclude certain files and directories from the image that are deemed to be unnecessary.
-By default, this is not set, but a recommendation is compiled as `guest/excluded.files`, which might be set here.

-- `FIRMWARE_FILES` is interpreted on top of `EXCLUDED_FILES`, and its purpose is to tell which exact firmware files to keep to reduce further the size of the disk image.
+- `FIRMWARE_FILES` is tell which exact firmware files to keep to reduce further the size of the disk image.
 It is optional, mostly recommended in case of `iwlwifi`.

 - `SQUASHFS_COMP` configures the compression method used for building